 \subsection{Performance Evaluation}

-The proposed method was compared with several state-of-the-art MRI reconstruction methods, including MoDL~\cite{aggarwal2018modl}, ZS-SSL~\cite{yaman2021zero}, IMJENSE~\cite{feng2023imjense}, ConvDecoder~\cite{darestani2021accelerated}, and L1-ESPIRiT~\cite{uecker2014espirit}.
-MoDL is a supervised approach employing an unrolled iterative framework with a convolutional neural network (CNN)-based regularization term~\cite{aggarwal2018modl}.
-ZS-SSL is a scan-specific self-supervised method based on an unrolled iterative framework, which similarly utilizes a CNN-based regularizer~\cite{yaman2021zero}.
-IMJENSE introduces a scan-specific self-supervised method leveraging an INR-based network to learn a continuous functional representation of MRI images directly from the undersampled $k$-space~\cite{feng2023imjense}.
+The proposed method was compared with several state-of-the-art MRI reconstruction methods, including MoDL~\cite{aggarwal2018modl}, ZS-SSL~\cite{yaman2022zero}, IMJENSE~\cite{feng2023imjense}, ConvDecoder~\cite{darestani2021accelerated}, and L1-ESPIRiT~\cite{uecker2014espirit}.
+MoDL is a supervised unrolled iterative method that incorporates a CNN-based regularizer~\cite{aggarwal2018modl}.
+ZS-SSL is a scan-specific self-supervised approach also based on an unrolled iterative framework with CNN regularization~\cite{yaman2022zero}.
+IMJENSE introduces a scan-specific self-supervised method leveraging INR to learn a continuous functional representation of MR images directly from the undersampled $k$-space measurement~\cite{feng2023imjense}.
 ConvDecoder addresses fast MRI reconstruction using a deep image prior (DIP)-based scan-specific approach~\cite{darestani2021accelerated}.
-L1-ESPIRiT is a traditional parallel MRI reconstruction method employing total variation as the regularization term, implemented using the BART toolkit in our experiments~\cite{uecker2014espirit, blumenthal2022bart}.
+L1-ESPIRiT is a traditional parallel MRI reconstruction method employing total variation as the regularization term, implemented using the BART toolkit~\cite{uecker2014espirit, blumenthal2022bart}.
 All compared methods were executed according to the typical setting mentioned by the authors.

-To comprehensively evaluate the reconstruction performance of these methods, this study adopts a combined quantitative and qualitative evaluation approach.
-For quantitative assessment, peak signal-to-noise ratio (PSNR) and structural similarity index (SSIM) were selected as evaluation metrics.
-PSNR focuses on pixel-level error analysis, while SSIM better aligns with the perceptual characteristics of the human visual system.
-Generally, higher values of PSNR and SSIM indicate better reconstruction quality.
-The maximum value of SSIM is 1, and values closer to 1 reflect higher consistency between the reconstruction results and the ground truth images.
-For qualitative assessment, a visual comparison of the reconstruction results from different methods was conducted.
-To more clearly demonstrate the reconstruction effects, alongside the full reconstructed images, zoomed-in views of key regions and their corresponding error maps are provided to highlight differences in detail reconstruction among the methods.
+For quantitative assessment, the peak signal-to-noise ratio (PSNR), structural similarity index (SSIM), and normalized root mean squared error (NRMSE) were employed as evaluation metrics.